 2. Identify Distinctive Features

 The idea behind all of this is to create memory slots.
-These are clues that contain a single piece of information to help you jog your memory.
+These are clues that will contain a single piece of information to help you jog your memory.
 By paying close attention to the actions and details around the area, you can create more memory slots.

 3. Imprint Your Palace

-For this to have any effectiveness, you need to have both the place and the route you take 100% imprinted in your head.
+For this to have any effectiveness, you need to have both the place and the route 100% imprinted in your head.
 For those of you who are exceptional at visualization, this shouldn’t be a huge struggle.

 - List the selected features on a piece of paper and mentally walk through them.